SheetJS/js-cfb/README.md

 The command will extract the storages and streams in the container, generating files that line up with the tree-based structure of the storage.
 Metadata such as the red-black tree are discarded.
+The `-l` option displays a manifest.

 # Library Installation and Usage